Download database with 300+

 How do creators make money?

-Out of the 50M creators only 2M are considered to be professional.
-Meaning that they are full-time content creators, and make a living.
+Out of the 200 million creators, only 4 million are considered to be professional.
+Meaning that they are full-time creators, and make a living off of their content.

-Full time and amateur creators alike generate their income through a variety of methods:
+Full-time and part-time creators alike generate their income through a variety of methods: